 Reduce the remedial course enrollments for adults by 50%.
 Current remediation rates for adults exceed 80% in most cases.
-Knowing this, it is imperative that we recognize the need to prepare them for their return to education.
-At the same time, we must be cognizant that these students must begin to accumulate credits toward a credential quickly to keep them engaged.
-Therefore, alternatives to semester-long remediation courses must be used to get adults caught up and prepared for credit-bearing courses.
+Knowing this, it is imperative that we recognize the need to better prepare them for post-secondary education.
+At the same time, we must be cognizant that these students must begin to accumulate credits toward a credential to keep them engaged.
+Therefore, alternatives to semester-long remediation courses must be encouraged.

 Communicate the value of higher education.
-We must better communicate the value of higher education, demonstrating the impact postsecondary attainment can have on the lives of Arkansans, to those who failed to complete or never attended.
+We must better communicate the value of higher education, demonstrating the impact postsecondary attainment can have on the lives of Arkansans.
 Through this effort, it will be important to communicate the impact education can have on quality of life and standard of living for the student and student's family, along with the benefits afforded to the student's community.